manuelemacchia/hotel-sentiment-analysis/README.md

 A number of reviews contain spelling errors.
 We do not know the amount of misclassification errors caused by wrong spelling, but we assume that most misspelled words do not repeatedly appear in the dataset and therefore will be pruned in the data preprocessing step.
 We can also find words with repeated characters (e.g., "molto" may be written like "mooolto").
 We will handle these words in preprocessing with a basic spell correction algorithm.

 Many reviews contain Unicode emojis such as `❤️` and `😠`, and text emoticons such as `:)` and `:(`.
 These characters express sentiment and we shall consider them when building the classification model.

+## Data preprocessing
+The dataset contains textual data from which we must extract a set of features.
+In fact, most data mining algorithms are unable to directly process text in its original form.
+Therefore, we carry out a data preprocessing procedure that comprises tokenization, stopword removal, basic spell correction and stemming.
+Finally, we apply the term frequency-inverse document frequency (TFIDF) weighting schema to transform the collection of reviews into numerical feature vectors.